ldclakmal/ballerina-twitter-module/twitter/Package.md

 # Ballerina Twitter Connector

+`Ballerina Twitter Connector` is a library that is used to connects to Twitter from <a target="_blank" href="https://ballerina.io/">Ballerina</a>.

 Twitter is what’s happening now.
 Twitter’s developer platform provides many API products, tools, and resources that enable you to harness the power of Twitter's open, global, and real-time communication network.
-This module provides capabilities to connects to Twitter from Ballerina.

 The Ballerina Twitter connector allows you to tweet, retweet, un-retweet, search, retrieve and delete status (AKA Tweets) through the Twitter REST API.